AnkitaSriSP/Image-Stitcher/README.md

 ## Challenges Faced

+* Ensuring accurate reassembly across varying grid sizes — while a lower similarity threshold (0.3 used here) performs well for larger grids by allowing more flexibility, it becomes less effective for smaller layouts (like 2×2), where the greedy strategy struggles to find optimal matches, often reducing overall accuracy.
 * **No Rotation or Flip Handling**: This version assumes all patches are upright.
 It cannot handle rotated or flipped patches.
 * **Greedy Assembly**: The reassembly process uses a greedy strategy.
 While fast, it does not guarantee globally optimal results.
 Incorrect early choices may lead to suboptimal final arrangements.